launchdarkly-labs/fluentbit-launchdarkly/README.md

 This is a minimal proof-of-concept demonstrating the ability to forward or drop log entries using in [Fluentbit](https://fluentbit.io/) using the [LaunchDarkly Lua SDK](https://docs.launchdarkly.com/sdk/server-side/lua).

+Please be advised that the author:

+- 🤷🏽‍♂️ Has never written Lua before
+- ⚠️ Has never used Fluentbit in production
+- ⏱ Only spent a couple hours on this

+**Quality:** ✨ Works on my machine  ✨

 ## Building the image